RomanBaitala/first-repo-12-2023/README.md

 # first-repo-12-2023
-it will contains info about my project
+it will contain info about my project
 -some list
 -another list